The Five

 These are considered the three most important words in investing.

-The key advantage of using margin of safety while investing is that it minimizes the chances of permanent loss of capital.
-You must include the margin of safety principle in your investing to preserve your capital.
+using margin of safety while investing is that it minimizes the chances of

 Bringing It All Together